 Brew with fresh boiling water and infuse for 3 to 5 minutes

-Type of Tea: Black Tea Bags.
+Type of Tea: Black Tea.

 Origin: Blend from Assam, India, and Kenya, East Africa.

-Brewing Instructions: Brew using freshly boiled water and infuse for 3 to 5 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 3 to 5 minutes.

-Colour in Cup: Deep coppery liquor with ruby highlights, light in tone
+Colour in Cup: Coppery liquor, light in tone.